paranim/pararules/README.md

     session.insert(Player, X, x + dt)
 ```

+If you try this, it will crash because you hit Nim's call depth limit for debug builds.
 That's because you just created an infinite loop.
 The rule requires the player's `X` position and then updates it, which then causes the rule to fire again.
 The simple solution is to tell pararules that a certain tuple should not cause a rule's `then` block to re-fire when it updates:

 ```nim
 rule movePlayer(Fact):